Is it a Green Belt project, or an implementation project?

-We regularly get questions from potential customers asking our opinion on what makes a (good) Green Belt project in preparation for them working on their improvement projects and developing their own capability through our Green Belt programme.
+We are regularly asked by potential customers for our opinion on what makes an ideal Green Belt project, in preparation for them working on their improvement projects, and developing their own capability through our Green Belt programme.

-When clients have this same dilemma, I use the PMI Improvement Cycle to illustrate the thinking/decision-making process they need to go through.
+When clients have this same dilemma, I use the PMI Improvement Cycle to illustrate the thinking and decision-making process they need to go through.
 Looking at the Improvement Cycle, you need to decide if the project you are thinking about is suitable for an improvement project.